onflow/flow-go/pkg/language/docs/language.md

 Should we add generics?
 In what form?
 Is it OK to add them in a later version?

-### Calls of Pure Functions in Pre-Conditions and Post-Conditions
+### Calls of Pure Functions in Preconditions and Postconditions

 > ➡️ <https://github.com/dapperlabs/bamboo-node/issues/70>

-It might be useful to call pure functions pre-conditions and post-conditons.
+It might be useful to call pure functions preconditions and postconditons.
 How do we ensure preconditions and postconditions are side-effect free?

 ### Late Initialization of Variables and Constants